Gallery 234 Coordinator

 Want to have an Exhibit in the Gallery 234?

 Gallery 234 accepts applications two times a year for exhibits, in mid-November for spring and summer shows and in late spring for fall shows.
 If you are interested in have a show, please fill out the application below.
-If you have any questions check the frequently asked questions page or email Gallery 234 Coordinator, Ashley Hilldebrant at firstname.lastname@example.org.
+If you have any questions, email Gallery 234 Coordinator at firstname.lastname@example.org.

-Application is open to all artists and applications are due on To Be Announced.
+Application is open to all artists and applications are not currently accepted.
 There will be a folder in the Campus Activities Center (Union 012), Lower Level, Wyoming Union for submission of completed application material.

 *Please note that the Gallery 234 advisory committee requires an artist statement (between 200 and 300 words) and 10-20 photos on a CD along with the completed application before an exhibit will be considered.
 Applications will be reviewed in accordance with the gallery mission statement below:

 This educational gallery provides a forum for the creative and critical expression of the visual arts and offers exhibitions of social responsibility and artistic substance for the diverse population at the University of Wyoming.
 The mission of Gallery 234 is to "embrace art and make it accessible to the campus for the benefit of the community at large.
 Stimulate appreciation for and advance the knowledge of works of art by providing a resource to exhibit while educating the UW community and its guests."

 Applicants will be notified of their status by the Gallery 234 Coordinator within two weeks of the application deadline.

 For more information or questions please contact the Gallery Coordinator at (307) 766-6340 or email@example.com.